av0422/CodeClauseInternship_Market-Basket-Analysis-in-Python-using-Apriori-Algorithm/README.md

 ## Files

 - `market_basket_analysis_apriori.pynb`: Python script that performs Market Basket Analysis using the Apriori algorithm.
-- `groceries.csv`:  transaction dataset for the project.
+- `Groceries.csv`:  transaction dataset for the project.